Mechseroms/easySQL/README.md

 I really made this as I had found that I liked to interface with SQlite databases for my small amounts of data for readablity.
 Well this forced me to rewrite alot of code over and over, so after starting to learn about decorators I set out to develop an easy to use interface that takes writing SQL code that i found tedious into simple functions.
 This made developing a table as easy as instatiating a decorated class.

 ## Usage
-EasySQL relies on the use of the `@easySQL.tables.Table` decorator with the argument; `path_to_database`.
-You create a class that instantiates with the variables `self.name` a string identifying the table and `self.columns` a dictionary of key value pairs in the format of column_name: value_type.
+EasySQL relies on the use of the `@easySQL.tables.Table` decorator.
+You create a class that instantiates with the variables `path_to_database`, `name` a string identifying the table and `columns` a dictionary of key value pairs in the format of column_name: value_type.

 * `easySQL.types.STRING`: a basic string.
 * `easySQL.types.INTEGER`: a basic integer.
 * `easySQL.types.ID`: causes the value to be the primary key in the database table.
 * `easySQL.types.JSON`: serializes a list or dictionary into a string to be inserted and selected from the database table.
-* `easySQL.types.CHOICE: a defauly choice column that validates data to be 'yes' or 'no'
+* `easySQL.types.CHOICE: a default choice column that validates data to be 'yes' or 'no'

 Below is an example of easySQL at its current state at its bare minimum:

+### Creating a Table
+You create a table by decorating a class with the SQLiteTable decorator.
+Within this class you must have the variables `path_to_database`, `name`, and `columns` defined for the table.
+From there just instantiate the class into a variable as you see fit.

 ```python
 from easySQL.types import ID, STRING